 Religion is not a big part of Azeri’s everyday life.
 Only 32% of them say they are religious (13th country the least religious in the world).
 They prefer to go to thermal baths, which are part of the culture in the country.
 Back in the days, men used to go there to close deals, and women used to go there to gossip.

-What to see in Baku?
+What to do in Baku?

 A little bit everywhere in the city, you’ll be able to see the Flame Towers, I talked about them earlier.
 Take some time just to walk around the old town, and check out the Maiden Tower, a 12th century monument.
 Next to it you’ll see the Shirvanshah’s palace, a 15th century palace.
 Both of them are inscribed under the UNESCO World Heritage List of Historical Monuments.
 Fountains Square is an area where you’ll find a lot of shops, restaurants, bars… This is where people gather after work or during weekends.
 Baku, a place to see for the mix between Western and Eastern culture!